 But it hasn’t worked out like that…

 The buyers have disappeared.
 Yes, quite literally.
 Here’s what happened: Angele, the buyer, an Antiguan who lives in Canada, said they’d be in Antigua in June to go ahead with the sale.
-I asked if she could be sending details so that … Read the rest »
+I asked if she could be sending details so that my solicitor could be getting … Read the rest »

 It’s been a bit of a rollercoaster week; certainly one that’s sped by.
 I mean, how can today be 4th February 2017?
 What happened to January?
 And Sunday, Monday, Tuesday, Wednesday, Thursday and Friday?